Smugglers Way - Trail from Boscastle to Looe

 A long distance walking route (36 miles (58 kilometres) from Boscastle to Looe, that goes across Bodmin Moor via Rough Tor and Brown Willy, before dropping into the West Looe Valley to follow the river to the south coast port.

 The route leaves Boscastle and climbs up to Davidstow on the northern edge of the moor.
 From here it climbs up onto Roughtor and Brown Willy before descending to Jamaica Inn at Bolventor.
-From here the worst is over, The village of St Neot is passed and by the time you reach Dobwalls the moor is behind you.
+From here the hardest part is over, the pretty village of St Neot is passed and by the time you reach Dobwalls the moor is well behind you.
 You drop into the verdant West Looe Valley and follow the river for around seven miles down to Looe and its historic fishing port.

 The Smugglers Way website is no longer live, please contact www.walkaboutwest.co.uk for advice on routefinding.